 For some it's a sacred place of worship.
 To others, it’s a geological wonder.
 No matter what it means to you, one visit tells you that Devils Tower National Monument is a beautiful sight to behold.

 Jewel Cave National Monument

-Jewel Cave National Monument is not only the second-longest cave in the world (currently 141.37 miles!), it is also one of its most structurally complex.
+Jewel Cave National Monument is not only the third-longest cave in the world (currently 141.37 miles!), it is also one of its most structurally complex.
 Located just over an hour southwest of Rapid City, Jewel Cave is a regional gem tucked in the Black Hills.